Who will pay for the additional costs incurred by the counties to implement Raise the Age?

 Can the newly created local specialized secure juvenile detention facilities for older youth be co-located with currently operating juvenile secure detention facilities?

-Yes, these two facilities can be co-located provided the following conditions are met: AOs must be assigned to separate housing units from JDs and JOs; physical access between the AO and JD/JO populations must be prevented in shared common spaces (e.g. cafeteria, medical, vocational and recreational); facilities may be allowed to share space for AOs, JDs, and JOs for educational purposes; and facilities must abide by all OCFS and State Commission of Correction (SCOC) regulations.
-OCFS and SCOC are working to promulgate regulations for the establishment, certification, and operation of these facilities.
+Yes, these two facilities can be co-located provided the following conditions are met: AOs must be assigned to separate housing units from JDs and JOs; comingling of AO and JD/JO populations must be prevented in shared common spaces, except facilities may be allowed to share space for purposes of education, infirmary, fire drills, transport to the facility, or, as approved by OCFS and SCOC upon a showing that maintaining separate spaces creates an undue burden; and facilities must abide by all OCFS and State Commission of Correction (SCOC) regulations.
+OCFS and SCOC promulgated regulations for the establishment, certification, and operation of these facilities.

 Will youth who are detained in county facilities under a PINS petition be housed with violent youth who have been accused of a serious crime?